 - Through a series of guided walks, illustrated talks, special events, workshops and training.
-Visit our Events and News page to find out whether any POH events are currently in our calendar.
+Visit our Events and News page to find out about all our Peter Orlando Hutchinson events.

 - By organising a yearly conference featuring outside speakers and local research.

 - Working with Sidmouth College to monitor landscape change using POH pictures.
 Click here for the Fieldwork booklet (pdf 1mb) used by geography and arts students

 - Fixed point photography - from the exact places POH painted his views (with GPS) readings.